 - Clean a coffee maker with 50/50 mixture of water and white vinegar.
 Use a regular filter and, halfway through the cycle, turn it off for 30 minutes to steam-clean, then finish the cycle.
 Final rinse with two cycles of fresh water.

-- Clean your dishwasher by filling a mug with vinegar or baking soda (or a mug of each) and place right-side up in the top rack without any other dishes in the dishwasher.
+- Clean your dishwasher by filling a mug with vinegar or bulk citric acid powder (or a mug of each) and place right-side up in the top rack without any other dishes in the dishwasher.
 Run a normal cycle for a shiny interior.

 - Clean stainless steel sinks by sprinkling baking soda on a damp sink and scrubbing with a sponge.